spywill/Email-Capture/README.md

 Overall, this regular expression pattern is used to validate that a string follows the basic format of an email address.
 However, it does not guarantee that the email address is actually valid or in use.

-  -After MATCH pattern, payload will run the SAVEKEYS command and Attempt to capture password, this will save all characters until ENTER key is pressed
+  -After MATCH pattern, payload will run the SAVEKEYS command and Attempt to capture password, this will save all characters until ENTER key is pressed.